cloudentity/openbanking-sandbox/README.md

     - scopes tab:
       * Openbanking -> manage_openbanking_consents
   * once app has been created adjust env variables in docker-compose.yaml file for consent-page app
+* if you are using self signed certificates you need to configure Trusted client certificates for system and openbanking workspaces
+  * select workspace -> Settings -> Authorization -> Trusted client certificates
+    - put explicit certificate of a given client or root ca used to sign client certificate